Casey-Lux/pythonExercises/README.md

 # pythonExercises
-Python3 exercises and challenges that i'm gonna do.
+Python3 exercises and challenges that i'm gonna solve.